 Description of BMP Was BMP Used?
 Location Used or Basis for No Use

 STORMWATER INFILTRATION/VOLUME REDUCTION BMPs

 1. Reduce area of impervious surface (pavement, roofs, etc.)

 2. Infiltration basin

 3. Underground infiltration

 4. Infiltration trench

 5. Permeable pavement

 6. Stormwater reuse

-STORMV VATER FILTRATION I BMPs
+STORMV VATER FILTRATION I 3MPs

 7. Bioretention basin (Rain Garden)

 8. Sand filter

 9. Iron enhanced sand filter (Minnesota Filter)

 10. Green roof

 11. Stormwater pond

 12. Stormwater wetland

 13. Tree trench system

-FLOATABLE/OIL REMOVAL BMPs
+FLOATA BLE/OIL REMOVAL B MPs

 13. Floatable skimmer

 14. Parking lot oil/grease separators

-SEDI MENT CONTROL BM Ps
+SEDIF MENT CONTROL BM Ps

 15. Riprap or other storm drain outlet protection

 16. Storm drain inlet protection

 17. Slope stabilization and erosion control measures

 18. Vegetated swale/Bioswale

-NOI NSTRUCTURAL BMPs 5
+NONSTRUCTURAL BMPs

 19. Street sweeping

 20. Fertilizer manager

 21. Other (describe):

-Fee Schedule (Effective October 1, 2017)

-Bassett Creek Watershed Management Commission Project Reviews
+Fee Schedule (Effective October 1, 2017) Bassett Creek Watershed Management Commission Project Reviews

-Project Review Fees (check appropriate boxes) ^{1,7} 🗹 Base Fees Single Family Lot (No add-on fees required) 7 \$500 Projects Requiring Only Erosion and Sediment Control Review 7 \$1,500 Municipal Projects 2 (No add-on fees required) 7 \$1,500 All Other Projects \$1,500 ⊿ Add- On Fees 3 1.
-Projects requiring Rate Control or Treatment to MIDS Performance Goal \$1,000 Projects involving work within or below the 100-year floodplain (Table 2-9, Watershed Management Plan) - select highest of following add-on fees (a or b) a.
+Project Review Fees (check appropriate boxes) 1,7 ☑ Base Fees Single Family Lot (No add-on fees required) \$500 Projects Requiring Only Erosion and Sediment Control Review \$1,500 Municipal Projects (No add-on fees required) \$1,500 All Other Projects \$1,500 ☑ Add- On Fees 1.
+Projects requiring Rate Control or Treatment to MIDS Performance Goal \$1,000 2.
+Projects involving work within or below the 100-year floodplain (Table 2-9, Watershed Management Plan) - select highest of following add-on fees (a or b) a.
 Work involving filling and compensating storage within or below the 100-year floodplain (identified in Table 2-9) \$1,000 b.
 Work along the Bassett Creek trunk system or inundation areas involving review of, or modifying the XP-SWMM model. \$2,000 3.
 Work involving creek crossings (bridges, culverts, etc.) \$1,000 4.
-Projects involving review of alternative BMPs 4 \$1,000 5.
-Project involving variance request \$1,000 ☑ Wetl and Fees 5 Wetland delineation review Varies Wetland replacement plan review Varies Monitoring and reporting Varies Wetland replacement escrow Varies Total P roject Review Fees ^{6, 7} \$ 1 State agencies are exempt from review fees.
-Other public agencies are required to and add-on fees. pay review fee 2 Including Minneapolis Park & Recreation Board projects 3 Required in addition to base fee (except for single family lots and municipal project ts).
-4 BMPs not included in Minnesota Stormwater Manual.
-5 Wetland fees will be billed at actual cost for projects where BCWMC acts as the LGU for the Wetland Conservation Act or when a member city requests assistance from the BCWMC for wetland-related review tasks (BCWMC is the LGU for the cities of Medicine Lake, Robbinsdale and St. Louis Park).
-6 Include check for total project review fees or other fees with application form.
-Chec payable to Bassett Creek Watershed Management Commission. k should be 7 If the actual cost to conduct a review reaches \$5,000, the applicant shall be required to reimburs the Commission for all costs it incurs in excess of \$5,000, in addition to base and add on fees.
+Projects involving review of alternative BMPs \$1,000 5.
+Project involving variance request \$1,000 ☑ Wetland Fees5 Wetland delineation review Varies Wetland replacement plan review Varies Monitoring and reporting Varies Wetland replacement escrow Varies Total Pr oject Review Fees \$ and add-on fees.

+1 State agencies are exempt from review fees.
+Other public agencies are required to pay review fees

+- 2 Including Minneapolis Park & Recreation Board projects - 3 Required in addition to base fee (except for single family lots and municipal projects). - 4 BMPs not included in Minnesota Stormwater Manual.

+- Wetland fees will be billed at actual cost for projects where BCWMC acts as the LGU for the Wetland Conservation Act or when a member city requests assistance from the BCWMC for wetland-related review tasks (BCWMC is the LGU for the cities of Medicine Lake, Robbinsdale and St. Louis Park). - Include check for total project review fees or other fees with application form.
+Check should be payable to Bassett Creek Watershed Management Commission. - If the actual cost to conduct a review reaches \$5,000, the applicant shall be required to reimburse the Commission for all costs it incurs in excess of \$5,000, in addition to base and add on fees.
 The Commission shall bill the applicant for the additional costs.
-If an applicant fails to fully reimburs
+If an applicant fails to fully reimburse the Commission for the additional costs, any future requests for a review from the applicant shall be deemed incomplete, and the Commission will not conduct a review, until all outstanding amounts have been paid.